austinhappel/dotfiles/README.md

 ## both

-* soft-link or copy over the `.npmrc` to your home directory
+* soft-link some files to the home directory

         ln -s ~/dotfiles/.npmrc ~/.npmrc
+        ln -s ~/dotfiles/.slate ~/.slate

 * Install some dependencies:

         % git submodule init
         % git submodule update --recursive

 ## Other bootstrap things to do: